digiltd/oh-rtd-test/Tinkerforge-Binding.md

   <tr><td>Button housed on a LCD20x4 Bricklet</td><td>lcd_button</td><td>button[0-3](1-2]</td><td>out</td></tr>)</td><td>in</td></tr>
 </table>

-### Bricklet DistanceIR, Temperature, Barometer and !AmbientLight
+### Bricklet DistanceIR, Temperature, Barometer and AmbientLight

 The binding uses the TF !CallbackListeners to get the sensor values from the bricklets DistanceIR, Temperature, Barometer (pressure value only) and !AmbientLight.
 These listeners are configured to only return updated sensor values at a given time period (callbackPeriod).
 The default configuration sets the **callbackPeriod** to 1 second.
 This value can be changed in openhab.cfg.
 For now this value must be changed for every single device.
 The values must be given in milliseconds.